 Extension of this deadline is not possible.

-The Resources for Research Groups (RRG) Competition is a peer-reviewed competition created to enable faculty members, and their sponsored research groups, to access compute and storage resources beyond what can be obtained via the Rapid Access Service.
-For more information about Compute Canada’s Resource Allocation Competitions, please click here.
+The Resources for Research Groups (RRG) Competition is a peer-reviewed competition created to enable faculty members, and their sponsored research groups, access to compute and storage resources beyond what can be obtained via the Rapid Access Service.
+For more information about our Resource Allocation Competitions, click here.